A6.1 Comparison of the TenStep Process to the PMBOK® Guide Fourth Edition

 2.0 Build the Schedule and Budget - the WBS is part of the process for building a schedule.

-This process involves client inspection and approval of major deliverables.
-In the TenStep process, this is considered part of Quality Control and Acceptance Criteria, both of which are a part of 9.0 Manage Quality.
+This process involves customer inspection and approval of major deliverables.
+In the TenStep process, this is considered part of Quality Control and Acceptance Criteria, both of which are a part of 9.0 Manage Quality and Metrics.
 The actual verification could be a part of the completion of a milestone review, which is a part of 3.0 Manage the Schedule and Budget.

-Scope change management is a part of 5.0 Manage Change.
+Scope change management is a part of 5.0 Manage Scope.

 6. Project Time Management

-Defining the low-level activities are a part of TenStep process 2.0 Build the Schedule and Budget.
+Defining the low-level activities is a part of TenStep process 2.0 Build the Schedule and Budget.

 2.0 Build the Schedule and Budget